Gabinou/tnecs/README.md

 The systems iterate exclusively over the entities that have exactly the user-defined set of components, in phases.
 Phases are user-defined ```size_t``` and system execution order is first-come first-served by default.

+## To Do:
+- Exclusive/Inclusive systems?
+Pros:
+- Simplify user interface, no need to register same system multiple time for different component combinations
+Cons:
+- Complexify the under-the-hood (TNECS_COMPONENT_LIST)-> Does not really matter?
+My problem?
+- Copy components around->Slows performance
+- Systems should loop over number of compatible types instead?
+Simple.
+Not really a performance problem.

 ## Installation
 Add ```tnecs.c``` and ```tnecs.h``` to your source code.